 FILING DEADLINE

 FILING PERIOD DAYS BEFORE ELECTION EVENT

 SEPT.
-10 (Mon) through OCT.
-23 (Tue) E - 57 E - 14 FIRST & LAST DAY TO FILE WRITE-IN CANDIDATE DECLARATION OF CANDIDACY
+9 (M) through OCT.
+22 (Tu) 5:00 P.M.
+E - 57 E - 14 FIRST AND LAST DAY TO FILE WRITE-IN CANDIDATE DECLARATION OF CANDIDACY

-5:00 P.M.
-L - 14 DECLARATION OF CANDIDACT

-Write-in candidacy forms must be filed with the Registrar-Recorder/County Clerk's Office NO LATER THAN 5 P.M.
+Write-in candidacy forms must be filed with the Registrar-Recorder/County Clerk NO LATER THAN 5:00 P.M.
 ON THE 14th DAY prior to the election.